zxkathy/STAT547M_Zhao_Xin_HW/HW2/report.md

 <center>
 <img src="lmComparison.png" style="width:80.0%" />
 </center>
-From the results of coefficients table and the above graph, we
+From the results of coefficients table and the above graph, there is some linear relationship between fire burned area and the wind speed when the relative humidity level is low.

 Reference
 ---------